-Economic SWOT Analysis

-- Iran has the world's second largest proven oil reserves after Saudi Arabia, and the world's second largest proven gas reserves after Russia. - Oil and gas aside, Iran is rich in other resources and has a strong agricultural sector.

-- Local consumption of hydrocarbons is rising rapidly; this, coupled with ageing technology in the sector, will have a negative impact on its oil and gas exporting capacity. - International sanctions discourage foreign oil companies from bringing much-needed technical knowledge and equipment to maintain oil output levels.

-- The gas sector remains underdeveloped, and there is considerable room to maximise this source of revenue. - A growing population, combined with a shortage of housing, provides opportunities for investment in residential construction.

-- A decline in global oil prices would have a marked impact on the economy.
-Although an Oil Stabilisation Fund exists to protect the economy at times of weaker oil prices, it has increasingly been used to fund government overspending and could be close to empty. - Capital flight could continue, particularly should negotiations on the nuclear programme fail.
+Economic SWOT A nalysis Strengths Iran has the world's second largest proven oil reserves after Saudi Arabia, and the world's second largest proven gas reserves after Russia.
+Oil and gas aside, Iran is rich in other resources and has a strong agricultural sector.
+Weaknesses Local consumption of hydrocarbons is rising rapidly; this, coupled with ageing technology in the sector, will have a negative impact on its oil and gas exporting capacity.
+International sanctions discourage foreign oil companies from bringing much-needed technical knowledge and equipment to maintain oil output levels.
+Opportunities The gas sector remains underdeveloped despite significant improvements in recent quarters, and there is considerable room to maximise this source of revenue.
+A shortage of housing, provides opportunities for investment in residential construction.
+Threats Lower oil prices will have a marked impact on the economy.
+Although an Oil Stabilisation Fund exists to protect the economy at times of weaker oil prices, it has increasingly been used to fund government overspending and could be close to empty.
+Capital flight could accelerate should negotiations on the nuclear programme fail.